kiraacorsac/protogen/README.md

     pip install -r requirements.txt
     python img-to-str.py ./test-animations/smile

-    Then you need to manually compile animation library (see `temp.json`), minimize it and put the string in animationBookJson[] in `AnimationBook.h`.
+Then you need to manually create animation library from the outputs (see `temp.json`), minimize it and put the string in animationBookJson[] in `AnimationBook.h`.